FAQs for the Sweet v. McMahon Settlement

 -

 The Sweet settlement itself does not have a specific provision for Pell eligibility restoration.
-However, Class Members and Post-Class Applicants who receive settlement relief may be eligible for full or partial restoration of Pell eligibility under a new law that went into effect on July 1, 2024.
+However, Class Members and Post-Class Applicants who receive settlement relief may be eligible for full or partial restoration of Pell eligibility under a law that went into effect on July 1, 2024.

 This law, which is part of the FAFSA Simplification Act, restores Pell eligibility for any period in which a student received a federal student loan that was later discharged under the Secretary of Education’s authority to “compromise, waive, or release” a loan obligation—a legal provision which forms the basis for settlement relief.